Colonialism: Socioeconomic effects

-Aztec civilisation developed into an extensive empire that, much like the Roman Empire, had the goal of exacting tribute from the conquered colonial areas.
+Aztec civilisation developed into an extensive empire that had the goal of exacting tribute from the conquered colonial areas.
 For the Aztecs, a significant tribute was the acquisition of sacrificial victims for their religious rituals.

-On the other hand, European colonial empires sometimes attempted to channel, restrict and impede trade involving their colonies, funneling activity through the metropole and taxing accordingly.

-Despite the general trend of economic expansion, the economic performance of former European colonies varies significantly.
+The economic performance of colonies varies significantly.
 In "Institutions as a Fundamental Cause of Long-run Growth", economists Daron Acemoglu, Simon Johnson and James A. Robinson compare the economic influences of the European colonists on different colonies and study what could explain the huge discrepancies in previous European colonies, for example, between West African colonies like Sierra Leone and Hong Kong and Singapore.
 According to the paper, economic institutions are the determinant of the colonial success because they determine their financial performance and order for the distribution of resources.
 At the same time, these institutions are also consequences of political institutions – especially how de facto and de jure political power is allocated.
 To explain the different colonial cases, we thus need to look first into the political institutions that shaped the economic institutions.

+Studies on life expectancy, human nutrition, and literacy showed the effect of colonialism on living standards was mixed with in many cases initial declines followed by improvements.

 Dutch East India Company was the first-ever multinational corporation, financed by shares that established the first modern stock exchange.